Blair County woman dies when thrown from motorcycle

 The male driver lost control of the motorcycle, which crossed into the southbound lane and off the road into tall grass that was 3 to 4 feet high, Lees said.

-The motorcycle traveled about 50 yards before the couple was thrown from the bike.
+The motorcycle traveled about 50 yards before the pair were thrown from the bike.

 Lees pronounced Farabaugh dead at the scene.